vmsilvamolina/vmsilvamolina.github.io/_posts/2019-01-01-aws-lambda-powershell-twitter.md

   Install-Module AWSPowerShell.NetCore
 {% endhighlight %}

-Well, After all changes we'll continue on the next post, configuing the files on the blog and the AWS S3 service for storage the records (published posts).
+Well, after all changes we'll continue on the next post, configuring the files on the blog and the AWS S3 service for storing the records (published posts).

-## Prepare the blog for collect the data
+## Prepare the blog for collecting the data

-After all the steps required to set the dev environment, we are ready to start to work with the next section: collect the data.
-As the section title indicates, the main purpose of this post is share how to modify the blog adding a new file to join all the posts info  and creating another file that save all the published Tweets.
+After all the steps required to set the dev environment, we are ready to start to work with the next section: collecting the data.
+As the section title indicates, the main purpose of this post is sharing how to modify the blog adding a new file to join all the posts info  and creating another file that save all the published Tweets.

 ### All posts